anuragkashyap302/SpeakGenie/speak-genie/README.md

 No external audio libraries

-Managed via useRef and useState
+Managed using useRef and useState

 Supports:

 Play / Pause

-Progress sync
+Progress synchronization

 Click-to-seek

 Time formatting

-This approach keeps the solution lightweight and production-friendly.
+This approach keeps the implementation lightweight and production-friendly.

 🧠 Assumptions Made